flintlib/flint/doc/source/fmpz.rst

     Computes the extended GCD `\operatorname{xgcd}(f, g) = (d, a, b)` such that the solution is the canonical solution to Bézout's identity.
-We define the canonical solution to satisfy either one of these cases:
+We define the canonical solution to satisfy one of the following if one of the given conditions apply:

     .. math ::